apricote/jsonresume-theme-stackoverflow/README.md

 Please note that all the [Font awesome brands icons](https://fontawesome.com/search?s=brands) are supported.
 Although only the ones listed below have a color code associated with it in my CSS file:

-github, stack-overflow, linkedin, dribbble, twitter, facebook, pinterest, instagram, soundcloud, wordpress, youtube, flickr, google plus, tumblr, foursquare.
+github, stack-overflow, linkedin, dribbble, twitter, facebook, pinterest, instagram, soundcloud, wordpress, youtube, flickr, google plus, tumblr, foursquare, twitch, xing.

 To have a social icon close the social link profile (or username) it is enough to set a `network` the name of the Social Network (es: 'Stack Overflow').
 I am replacing spaces with dashes (`-`) and transforming all the network name to all lowercase to match the Font awesome naming convention for brands icons.